Trump Dossier firm supplied info used in Russian Trump Tower meeting

 Donald Trump Jr. has said that he didn't learn anything useful in the meeting.

-However, Trump Jr. did promise to reexamine the Magnitsky matter if his father was elected, Vesilnitskaya said.
+However, Trump Jr. did promise to reexamine the Magnitsky matter if his father was elected, Veselnitskaya said.

 "In case if we are successful in this campaign, maybe one day we would be interested in getting back to it.
 Because all that you told us sounds very interesting," she said, paraphrasing Trump Jr. "And who knows?
 Maybe one day we'll get back to that conversation, but not before that."